 2. Pfister Ashfield Bathroom Faucet

-Inspired by vintage faucets, this vessel sink piece can be a good option for a farmhouse-style bathroom.
-It’s designed for single-hole installation and features a lever at the top, which is responsible for flow and temperature control.
-The exposed water-fall style faucet is reminiscent of an antique water pump and adds both charm and elegance.
+Inspired by vintage design, the Ashfield vessel sink faucet is a good option for a farmhouse-style bathroom.
+It is designed for single-hole installation and features a lever at the top, which is responsible for flow rate and temperature control.
+The exposed waterfall-style faucet resembles an antique water pump and adds both rustic charm and elegance.

-Featuring the Pforever seal technology, this faucet is equipped with a ceramic disc valve and comes with a never-leak guarantee.
-Although it’s not outfitted for a pop-up drain, grid drain components are included.
+Featuring Pforever seal technology, this faucet is equipped with a ceramic disc valve and protected by a never-leak guarantee.
+Although it is not outfitted for a pop-up drain, grid drain components are included.

-Available in four different finishes and part of a more extensive collection, you’ll have plenty of options for finishing out your bathroom’s look.
+With four different finishes and as part of a more extensive collection, you will have plenty of options for completing your bathroom’s look.

-Designed to conserve water, this unit won’t waste resources and will save you money.
-It meets the standards for water conservation put in place by the CEC, WaterSense, and Cal Green.
+Designed to conserve water, this unit won’t waste resources and will help you save money.
+It meets the standards for water conservation set by the CEC, WaterSense, and Cal Green.

-Exceptional flow creates an abundance of water without being wasteful — you won’t be compromising style and comfort for your conservation efforts.
+An advanced flow provides plentiful water without being wasteful — you won’t need to compromise style and comfort as part of your conservation efforts.

-A solid choice for a place of business, this faucet is ADA-compliant.
-It’s easy to operate with the pump-style lever and can be placed as needed around a vessel sink for accessibility.
+An excellent choice for a workspace, this faucet is ADA-compliant.
+It is easy to operate using the pump-style lever and can be placed wherever it is needed around a vessel sink for better accessibility.

 Ready to Install

-Most of what you need to install this faucet is included.
-Included are a single-post mounting ring, metal supply nuts, valve, cartridge, and a grid-drain assembly.
+Most of what you need to install this faucet is provided with your purchase.
+This includes a single-post mounting ring, metal supply nuts, valve, cartridge, and a grid-drain assembly.

-It’s easy to install and suitable for DIY beginners.
+It is easy to install and should be possible for even DIY beginners.

-The ceramic disc valve technology comes with a never-leak guarantee.
-If it performs at sub-standard levels, you can return it for a replacement or refund.
+The ceramic disc valve comes with a never-leak guarantee.
+If it fails to perform as expected, you can return it for a replacement or refund.